Pagure/pagure/doc/usage/theming.rst

 place it in the theme templates/ directory, and pagure will use that template rather than the standard one.

-*Take care when overriding templates, as any changes to Pagure upstream will need to be backported to your theme template override.*
+.. warning:: Take care when overriding templates, as any changes to Pagure
+            upstream will need to be backported to your theme template override.

 static/
 ~~~~~~~